Warehouse Receiving Guide

 No one likes paperwork, but you will save the trouble of correcting mistakes by double-checking that receiving inventory matches your purchasing order.

-Implementing a system for all receiving and shipping documents, in which each type of document has a numbering system and different forms are labeled in sequential order, also makes it easier for staff to check paperwork thoroughly and identify missing inventory.
+Implementing a system for all receiving and shipping documents, in which each type of document has a numbering system and different forms are labelled in sequential order, also makes it easier for staff to check paperwork thoroughly and identify missing inventory.

 For instance, ShipBob’s WRO system is designed to make sure you have the information you need to send us your inventory, so everything is accounted for and stowed away properly.